 Most intangible assets are also excluded from the definition of depreciating asset.
-Only the following intangible assets are specifically included as depreciating assets:
+Only the following intangible assets, if they are not trading stock, are specifically included as depreciating assets:

-- in-house software see In-house software on page 23 - certain items of intellectual property (patents, registered designs, copyrights and licences of these) - mining, quarrying or prospecting rights and information - certain indefeasible rights to use a telecommunications cable system - certain telecommunications site access rights - spectrum licences, and - datacasting transmitter licences.
+- in-house software see In-house software on page 24 - certain items of intellectual property (patents, registered designs, copyrights and licences of these) - mining, quarrying or prospecting rights and information - certain indefeasible rights to use a telecommunications cable system - certain telecommunications site access rights - spectrum licences, and - datacasting transmitter licences.